salavala/CosmosDBForMultitenantApplications/README.md

 Supports multiple database APIs including native API for NoSQL, API for Mongo DB, Apache Cassandra, Apache Gremlin and Table.

 By using partitions with Azure Cosmos DB containers, you can create containers that are shared across multiple tenants.
-With large containers, Azure Cosmos DB spreads your tenants across multiple physical nodes to acheive a high degree of scale.
+With large containers, Azure Cosmos DB spreads your tenants across multiple physical nodes to achieve a high degree of scale.

 Access [Azure Cosmos DB Documentation](https://learn.microsoft.com/en-us/azure/cosmos-db/introduction) for more details and training.